OpenIPC/aviateur/README.md

 ![](tutorials/latency_test.jpg)

-> [!NOTE]
-> Generally, enabling the GStreamer backend can achieve a lower glass-to-glass latency.

 ### TODOs

+- Video capture with GStreamer backend
 - Ground side OSD

 ### How to build on Windows